chanb3386/ml_nba/README.txt

-To Do: update data function - updates data from web (?), neurtal network training, input data, prediction formula + user interaction final write up (conclusions, methodology, design, data inputs)
+To Do: update data function - updates data from web (?), neurtal network training, input data, prediction formula + user interaction final write up (conclusions, methodology, design, data inputs) loss function - for learning - (categorical_crossentropy works, look for better loss functions) activation function - used to propagate output of neuron forward cross validation (hold out) optimizer - used to minimize loss function (gradient descent?)

+want better optimier and cross validation may need to look into new loss func/activation func

+back prop: loss function, optimizer, metrics (accuracy - how right were you?)

+Testing: run the model over previous games and calculate the success?
+Maybe a better way of determining its success?

 network training: maybe need to create helper funcs to accquire/aggregate data